taylorbryant/gatsby-starter-tailwind/README.md

 ## Get started

-Install Gatsby CLI:
+Install the Gatsby CLI:

 ```sh
 npm i --global gatsby-cli
 ```

-Create new Gatsby project using this starter:
+Create a new Gatsby project using this starter:

 ```sh
 gatsby new my-new-website https://github.com/taylorbryant/gatsby-starter-tailwind
 ```

-Build stylesheet from Tailwind config and run the project in development mode:
+Build a stylesheet from Tailwind config and run the project in development mode:

 ```sh
 cd my-new-website